 - Here is the world map of GDP per capita differences.

 The difference is even starker for incomes.
 In a place where GDP per capita is less than $1,000 and the majority lives in extreme poverty, the average incomes in a rich country are unattainable.
-In a text I am publishing soon I will be looking at the research that studies how much the place of birth matters for people’s material prosperity: The short answer is that where you live isn’t just more important than all your other characteristics, it’s more important than everything else put together.
+Where you live isn’t just more important than all your other characteristics, it’s more important than everything else put together.

 What is true for inequality across countries around the world today, is also true for change over time.
 What gives people the chance for a good life is when the entire society and economy around them changes for the better.
 This is what development and economic growth are about: transforming a place so that what was previously only attainable for the luckiest few comes into reach for most.

-The blue line in the visualization below shows this transformation of Finland, a country where people today are among the healthiest and richest in world history.
+The blue line in this visualization shows this transformation of Finland, a country where people today are among the healthiest and richest in world history.